 In this unit, your child will follow the life cycle of a plant and experiment with various soils and environments to grow plants.
 She will explore the layers of the earth and the interdependence that exists among living things and the earth.
 She will also invent a new species of plant and describe its habitat and relationship with other living things.

-This unit can be used independently, but it is designed to be used concurrently with the literature unit, Little House in the Big Woods.
+This unit can be used independently but is designed to be taught in conjunction with the literature unit Little House in the Big Woods.

 Ecosystems and Ecology